SPC120/university/applied-developer-course/lab3-terraform-and-resourcemanager/terraform.md

 ### Objectives

 -   Create a VCN using the Quick Start Template
--   Create a Compute Instance using the Quick Start Template
+-   Create a Compute Instance ORM Stack using the Instances Compute Console
 -   Download the ORM Stack for the Compute Instance and Enhance it
 -   Create an ORM Stack using the Discover Feature
 -   Explore Advance Features of Terrafrom and Oracle Resource Manager (ORM)